brycewray/hugo-site/content/posts/2023/07/hugo-pipes-cloudinary-follow-up.md

 {{</* img src="my-pet-cat_3264x2448.jpg" alt="Photo of a cat named Shakespeare sitting on a window sill" proc="Cloudinary" */>}}
 ```

-So, once again, boys and girls, it's code time.
-I'll present the three files in the same order as before: the render-image hook; the `img` shortcode; and the partial template which injects image-specific CSS into the `head` of any page that contains any images.
+So, once again, boys and girls, it's code time.[^defaults] I'll present the three files in the same order as before: the render-image hook; the `img` shortcode; and the partial template which injects image-specific CSS into the `head` of any page that contains any images.

+[^defaults]: Thanks to [Sujal Gurung](https://github.com/dinesh-58) for the excellent suggestion that I use Hugo's [`default` function](https://gohugo.io/functions/default/) for cleaner code than what I originally had here!
+Somehow, I'd missed reading about that one all this time.

 **Important**: The earlier post's code was based on storing the images in a [*bundled*](https://gohugo.io/content-management/page-bundles/) project --- *i.e.*, wherein each image is stored in the same folder as the `index.md` file for the post which calls the image --- but I've [since](/posts/2023/07/big-unbundle/) reverted to the *unbundled* arrangement I'd used for most of the site's history until [last year](/posts/2022/07/bundling-up-rebuilding-my-hugo-site/).
 As a result, the code below works with images which are [*global resources*](https://gohugo.io/hugo-pipes/introduction/) stored in the Hugo project's top-level `assets/` folder (specifically, `assets/images/`).
 {.box}